Become an Effective Political Leader with a Bachelor’s Degree in Political Science

 Highlights of Our Online Political Science Program

-- Liberty is ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility by BestColleges.com — and ranked as the #2 online school in America by Niche.com.
+- Liberty is ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility by BestColleges.com — and one of the top 10 online schools in America by Niche.com.
 Earning your online B.S. in Political Science degree from a nonprofit university with this kind of recognition will set you apart from others in your field.

 - To continue our mission of providing affordable education, electronic textbooks are provided for all undergraduate courses at no cost to you.
 As a full-time student, this could save you an estimated $800-2,000 per year on textbooks!